Top 10 Indoor Games for Dogs That Need Motivation

 11 Minute Read

-Additionally, exercise and stimulation will help teach your pooch self-control, memory and problem-solving, especially if your dog is still a rambunctious puppy.
+Additionally, exercise and stimulation will help teach your pooch self-control, memory and problem-solving, especially if your dog is still a rambunctious and curious puppy.

 The Importance of Indoor Playtime for Dogs

-Regular dog exercise helps your dog stay fit, build and maintain muscle, and support joint health as they age.
 It also helps to use up some of that energy that would otherwise be directed toward disruptive and destructive behaviours when your dog gets bored.
+When your dog is stuck indoors, finding new and fun ways to offer enrichment will go a long way toward a happier and healthier dog.

-Exploring different environments and smells, and meeting new friends is also a great way to keep your dog well-socialized, reduce anxiety, and help maintain cognitive function.
+Exploring different environments and smells, and meeting new friends is also a great way to keep your dog well-socialized, reduce dog anxiety, and help maintain cognitive function.
+Indoors, especially your home, will not offer the same variety of stimuli, but that doesn't mean you can't try new games and activities that may an old situation feel new.

 Exercise is more than just physical activity, it provides your dog with mental stimulation that helps keep them healthy and happy.
 Playing and spending time with your dog will help you develop a stronger bond while curtailing destructive behaviours and developing desirable behaviours.